 Mary Lou de Leon Siantz is a professor at the Betty Irene Moore School of Nursing at UC Davis.
 She is nationally recognized for her interdisciplinary efforts to prepare health professionals for leadership and policy, and internationally respected for her research in migrant health.

 As a professor at the School of Nursing, de Leon Siantz teaches, conducts research and mentors students in leadership policy and population health.
 Her research most recently focused on the impact of migration on the health and development of Hispanic migrant/immigrant children and families.
-Her current research, funded through the Department of Health and Human Services Office of Minority Health, focuses on the development of educational strengths of Hispanic immigrant adolescents and the promotion of their reproductive awareness.
+Her current research, funded through the Office of Minority Health Department of Health and Human Services, focuses on the development of educational strengths of Hispanic immigrant adolescents and the promotion of their reproductive awareness.

-De Leon Siantz is the associate director of the Community Engagement and Research Program of the UC Davis Clinical and Translational Science Center.
+In 2013, de Leon Siantz was appointed director of the Center for the Advancement of Multicultural Perspectives on Science (CAMPOS), which is a research center to attract women and Latina scholars to UC Davis.
+She is also the associate director of the Community Engagement and Research Program of the UC Davis Clinical and Translational Science Center.
 This program connects health researchers with communities of all kinds to ensure discoveries are translated into real-world interventions.
-She is also an affiliated faculty member with the Migration and Health Research Center, a collaboration between the UC Davis and UC Berkeley campuses that is dedicated to conducting research to improve the health of migrant populations in California and around the globe.
+She is an affiliated faculty member with the Migration and Health Research Center, collaboration between the UC Davis and UC Berkeley campuses that is dedicated to conducting research to improve the health of migrant populations in California and around the globe.